Plants vs. Zombies: Garden Warfare: Release

+On February 28, 2026, Electronic Arts had announced on their Online Services Shutdown web page that online services for the PlayStation 3 version of Garden Warfare would be shut down on April 28, 2026, rendering the PS3 version of the game unplayable as a result.

 Reception

 Garden Warfare received a generally positive reception.
 Critics felt that the game was a polished shooter with charm and humor, and its playful tone was among its biggest strengths.
 Some critics felt that it had successfully converted Plants vs. Zombies to a new and broader audience with the genre shift, and recognized PopCap for creating a moderately successful shooter in their first attempt.
 Reviewers praised PopCap for not fleshing out the franchise's silly premise of plants defending zombies.
 Many reviewers criticized the small number of multiplayer maps and modes, with Carolyn Petit of GameSpot saying that the content was thin even for a budget title.
 The gameplay was praised for being functional, mechanically solid and precise, with Gies noting the heritage it shared with DICE's Battlefield series.

 Critics had a divisive opinion regarding the game's modes.
 Critics commented that they were polished and functional, but generally lacked innovation and creativity.
 The Garden Ops cooperative multiplayer mode was described by Hollander Cooper from GamesRadar as a clone of Gears of Wars horde mode by Cooper, though he thought the concept translated well into the franchise.
 Petit agreed, writing that she felt that it resembled the tower defense root of the series.
 However, she commented that the mode was less exciting when compared with the competitive multiplayer modes since players are only fighting enemies controlled by AI.
 Jon Denton from Eurogamer regarded Garden Ops an introduction to the game's systems and felt that the mode was not substantial.
 The two competitive multiplayer modes also received a generally mixed opinion from critics.
 Brian Albert from IGN called the modes "standard", and Jeff Marchiafava from Game Informer felt that most of the modes were uninspired and lacked originality.
 However, critics appreciated the Gardens & Graveyard mode for its final stages.
 Albert felt that the final stage assault objectives added difficulty.
 Denton applauded it for being innovative and its requirement for teamwork and player coordination, while Cooper singled out its massive scale as one of its strengths.
 Joystiqs Mike Wehner was disappointed by the Boss Mode, which did not enhance the game's experience due to its minimal impact.